Subie1/Hotwire/README.md

 ```

 ## Changing the **server-software** inside the **client**
-1. Once opening the **client** navigate to `Settings > Server Software` should default to `http://localhost:4123/`
+1. Once opening the **client** navigate to `Settings > Server Software` should default to `http://localhost:4123/`.
-2. Change it to the value received from **server-software** if it's a local host use
+2. Change it to the value received from **server-software** if it's a local host use.

+> If you don't want to use an external server set the server host to `*`.

 # > Using the **server-software**
 ```
 .\server-software --port 2918 --output ./songs --data ./data
 ```

-- The `--port` parameter is where the server will listen on (Host always `0.0.0.0`)
+- The `--port` parameter is where the server will listen on.
+(Host always `0.0.0.0`)
   - Default `3000`
 - The `--output` parameter is the folder where the server will store the songs downloaded by the client.
   - Default `./songs`
-- The `--data` parameter is the folder where the server will store the playlist data created by clients
+- The `--data` parameter is the folder where the server will store the playlist data created by clients.
   - Default `./data`

 # > Enjoy!